krisrak/appframework-templates/README.md

 Movies App (ListViewApp template)
 -
 This sample app is created from ListViewApp template and uses Flixter API data to show list of top movies and shows movie details when selected.
-(In this sample, API data from Flixter is saved locally and then used for demo)
+This sample gets data from API* and dynamically creates list items and uses `$.ui.addContentDiv()` to dynamically add panels with content from API. _(In this sample, API data from Flixter is saved locally and then used for demo)_

 &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/app-ListViewApp-Movies.html)